Any APM Agent will impose overhead. Here are a few different areas where that overhead might be seen.

 The Java agent offers a variety of configuration options, some of which can have a significant impact on performance.
 To make it easy to determine which options impact performance, we’ve tagged certain configuration options in the documentation with (performance).

 Sample rate is the percentage of requests which should be recorded and sent to the APM Server.
+(For pre-8.0 servers, unsampled requests are sent without contextual information which reduces transfer and storage sizes; from 8.0 unsampled requests are not sent at all.)
 What is an ideal sample rate?
 Unfortunately, there’s no one-size-fits-all answer to that question.
 Sampling comes down to your preferences and your application.
 The more you want to sample, the more network bandwidth and disk space you’ll need.

 It’s important to note that the latency of an application won’t be affected much by the agent, even if you sample at 100%.
 However, the background reporter thread has some work to do when serializing and gzipping events.